• Product Introduction

 WooCommerce Integration

-This document describes how to build a high-performance e-commerce website by combining WooCommerce with the Gatsby framework on the WordPress platform.
-In this architecture, WordPress serves as the core of the content management system, WooCommerce provides e-commerce functionality, and Gatsby is responsible for performance optimization.
-With this composite, you can obtain WordPress's content management capabilities, WooCommerce's e-commerce features, and Gatsby's performance benefits simultaneously, offering your customers a better shopping experience.
-This article introduces in detail how to achieve integration between WordPress + WooCommerce and Gatsby, as well as how to deploy and accelerate using EdgeOne Pages.
+This document describes how to build a high-performance e-commerce website by integrating WooCommerce with the Gatsby framework on the WordPress platform.
+In this architecture, WordPress serves as the core content management system, WooCommerce provides e-commerce features, and Gatsby handles performance optimization.
+This combination allows you to leverage WordPress's content management capabilities, WooCommerce's e-commerce features, and Gatsby's performance advantages to deliver a better shopping experience for your customers.
+This document details how to integrate WordPress + WooCommerce with Gatsby and how to deploy and accelerate the solution using EdgeOne Makers.

 Getting Started